japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-FileStreamSource.md

 allFilesUsingMetadataLogFileIndex(): Seq[FileStatus]
 ----

-`allFilesUsingMetadataLogFileIndex` simply creates a new <<spark-sql-streaming-MetadataLogFileIndex.adoc#, MetadataLogFileIndex>> and requests it to `allFiles`.
+`allFilesUsingMetadataLogFileIndex` simply creates a new <<spark-sql-streaming-MetadataLogFileIndex.md#, MetadataLogFileIndex>> and requests it to `allFiles`.

 NOTE: `allFilesUsingMetadataLogFileIndex` is used exclusively when `FileStreamSource` is requested to <<fetchAllFiles, fetchAllFiles>> (when requested for <<fetchMaxOffset, fetchMaxOffset>> when `FileStreamSource` is requested to <<getOffset, getOffset>>).